bshoshany/thread-pool/README.md

     * Reusing threads avoids the overhead of creating and destroying them for individual tasks.
     * A task queue ensures that there are never more threads running in parallel than allowed by the hardware.
 * **Lightweight:**
-    * Only ~190 lines of code, excluding comments, blank lines, and the optional helper classes.
     * Single header file: simply `#include "BS_thread_pool.hpp"` and you're all set!
     * Header-only: no need to install or build the library.
     * Self-contained: no external requirements or dependencies.
     * Portable: uses only the C++ standard library, and works with any C++17-compliant compiler.
+    * Only ~340 lines of code, excluding comments and blank lines.
+    * A stand-alone "light version" of the thread pool is also available in the `BS_thread_pool_light.hpp` header file, with only ~170 lines of code.
 * **Easy to use:**
     * Very simple operation, using a handful of member functions.
     * Every task submitted to the queue using the `submit()` member function automatically generates an `std::future`, which can be used to wait for the task to finish executing and/or obtain its eventual return value.